MauriceConrad/ToolpicClient-FridaysForFuture/README.md

 ### Structure

 **Important:** Template Components are described very detailed in [Toolpic Core Documentation](https://github.com/MauriceConrad/ToolpicCore).
-Yes, we know that they technically not really a part of `toolpic-core` but the way we've implemented them is the recommended way *how to use* `toolpic-core` and absolutely reproduceable for every use case.
-To get familiar with them, read the `toolpic-core` documentation.
+Yes, we know that they technically not really a part of `Toolpic Core` but the way we've implemented them is the recommended way *how to use* `Toolpic Core` and absolutely reproduceable for every use case.
+To get familiar with them, read the `Toolpic Core` documentation.

 Templates are stored in `data/templates`.
 Each Template is a valid *VueComponent*.
 Even if each format such as **Instagram** (1200x1200) or **Twitter** (1200x675) is a standalone Template Component, they are grouped together in *Items* because different formats of the same SharePic/Video commonly would share their dependencies.